The Same Old Story

 S2E15 - Peter

-• CHRISTOPHER PENROSE in 'The Same Old Story': "Someone paid him, the man I call my father.
+"Someone paid him, the man I call my father.
 He should've let me die.
 That was his mistake.
 But he was blinded because he loved me."

-Walter made the same mistake, as shown in 'Peter'.
+Walter made the same mistake, as shown in "Peter".

-• WALTER in 'The Same Old Story': "It's one of the inherent pitfalls of being a scientist.
+"It's one of the inherent pitfalls of being a scientist.
 Trying to maintain that distinction between God's domain and our own.
 Sometimes I forget myself, but then you already know that.
 If you've read my file then you know the truth about Peter's medical history."

-We learn the full extent of Peter's medical history, and what Walter did to save him, in 'Peter'.
+We learn the full extent of Peter's medical history, and what Walter did to save him, in "Peter".

 Divider